 Breast engorgement:

 Common when milk first comes in, causing very full, painful breasts and difficulty latching.
-Can also occur later on due to inadequate milk removal e.g. during weaning or illness.
-Allow frequent feeding without routine, with baby fully draining the breast before switching sides.
-Hand expressing a small amount before feeds can help baby latch by softening the areola – see the UNICEF hand expression video.
-Warm compress before feeds and cold compress after can help, as can well-fitting bras and simple analgesia.
+Can also occur later on due to reduction in feed frequency e.g. during weaning or illness.
+Allow unrestricted access to the breast, hand express a little before latching to improve attachment - see the UNICEF hand expression video.
+Cold compress may soothe, as can well-fitting bras and simple analgesia.

 Infection: